-I think at least 80% of people do costly mistakes while treating their houses against drywood termites.
+Most people do costly mistakes while treating their houses against drywood termites.
 Some fumigate when they did not even know that they had other options, and some end up doing meaningless local treatments (Orange Oil, etc), which not only allow damage to continue in inaccessible areas but also are a waste of money and time.
 Instead of spending that much money and time, you can spend less than an hour and do your own research from the info below.
 There are two videos below with comments.
-After watching the videos and reading the comments you should have more or less a clear insight about fumigations vs. other types of drywood termite treatments, especially those called “green termite treatments”.
-This will help you to avoid any problems that may occur while doing termite work on your house or another property provided that you mastered and comprehended the concepts and facts brought below properly.
+After watching the videos and reading the comments you should have more or less of a clear insight about fumigations vs. other types of drywood termite treatments, especially those called “green termite treatments”.
+This will help you to avoid any problems that may occur while doing termite work on your house or another property provided that you mastered and comprehended the concepts and facts brought below.
 Remember that whomever you call or trust to do termite work on your house, they will try to promote their method of treatment and make as much money as possible.
-Meanwhile, if you are educated and aware about different methods of drywood termite control, the pros and cons of each, and most importantly if you are not sold on local treatments which are being sold as if they are complete ones, then this could be avoided.
+Meanwhile, if you are educated and aware about different methods of drywood termite control, the pros and cons of each, and most importantly — you are not sold on local treatments such as “Orange Oil” which are being sold as if they are complete ones, then this could be avoided.

 Unlike it is presented on above video where they just promote their product, it is a complex process and very confusing for many—even, I would say, most termite inspectors who have worked in this industry for already twenty years or more.
 If even they are confused, how could the home owner not be?
 This is especially after seeing those scary tents on their neighbors’ houses while all other type of termite works does not show that easily since there are only trucks parked in front of house without huge tents.
 From my practice, I know that almost every homeowner does not know what type of work is better to have done on their property even if they claim that they know it.
 This is normal, since when we take our cars to a mechanic, we do not know how he will be fixing it.
 At the same time, if a termite professional informed the homeowner that he could do either fumigation, complete heat, or combined natural treatments and gave the same warranties and honest information about the pros and cons of each, then that should have solved the problem.
 However, the problem is this type of “marketing” which to me is not marketing at all.
 Everyone tries to push his or her type of work, claiming that his type of treatment is “the best” while others are saying the same about theirs.
 Consequently, instead of consumers choosing what is best for them, they end up trying to avoid as much false advertisement as possible.
 This is one of the reasons why termite inspectors are labeled as crooks since confusion and ignorance and/or being pressured by their companies to use only one type of treatment results in dishonesty.
 Why it results in dishonesty is clear: if an inspector is pressured by the company he works to sell only fumigation’s, then even if he knows that some preventative and local treatments should suffice, still he may lie and say fumigation is the only thing that works.
 On the other hand, if another inspector works for an “Orange Oil” company which forces inspectors to sell only this type of work, they tell everyone that orange oil “travels” (one of the most hilarious things I have heard in this business), is a complete treatment, and there is not need to tent or do other work.
 The truth is that Orange Oil is just another type of local treatment.